 Once your application has been passed to us from the UCAS we must decide whether you are a suitable candidate via our selection process.

-The selection process is made up of five main parts:
+The selection process is as follows:

 A teaching task (at one of the partnership primary schools for School Direct applicants).